 Exploration of the theories, concepts, and processes of interpersonal communication.
 In this course students explore a variety of personal and professional interpersonal contexts and the processes of relational development.
-Prereq.- CMTH 102
+Prereq.- CMTH 102.
+Also available through Online Learning.

 CMTH 215 Intercultural Communication (Cr3) (3:0)